 Recently I found a map published in the Bulletins et Mémoires de la Société d’anthropologie de Paris (Année 1979, Volume 6, Numéro 4, pp. 363-372):

-On this map the distribution of the Jabaleya, Ulad Said and Muzeina territories is more accurate, but I disagree a little.
+On this map the distribution of the Jabaleya, Ulad Said and Muzeina territories is more accurate, but I disagree with other things.
 First, the whole coastal plain of el-Qaa – with the exception of a corridor – is marked as “uninhabited region”, which is true, but it is still claimed by the Bedouin tribes.
 The corridor is Wadi Hebran, and correctly it is marked as part of the Ulad Said territory.
 However, further south, extending the line of the tribe’s eastern border and stretching to el-Tur, Wadi Isla is also Ulad Said land.
 They also mark two areas as the territory of the Cheweitat – a French spelling for Haweitat -, but that tribe has land much further north and is not part of the southern tribal confederation.
 I can’t comment on the territory of the Ben Wassal (Bani Wasil), but on other maps it is put a little further north and on the coast.
-On the other hand I believe the Muzeina land – at least historically – stretched in that far to the west as shown, and perhaps this is how it is even today.
+On the other hand I believe the Muzeina land – at least historically – stretched in that far to the west as shown, but am not sure this is how it is today.
 I know that north of Tarfa and Wadi Feiran there are many Muzeina settlements and seasonal camping sites (Wadi Ahdar erea), and that even in Serabit el Khadim there are Muzeina families, but as far as I know the Aliqat tribe claims the Forest of Pillars and the sandy area below Jebel el-Tih, known as el-Ramla.
-The line of the “Border between North & South Sinai” is quite accurate, but today the Muzeina have the Guna plateau (grazing, tours), and the line is a bit further north following Wadi Zalaqa for a while before turning off to the southern part of Nuweiba.
+The line of the “Border between North & South Sinai” is quite accurate, but today the Muzeina have the Guna plateau (grazing, tourism), and the line is a bit further north following Wadi Zalaqa for a while before turning off to the southern part of Nuweiba.
 The Tarabin always point out though that Jebel Guna is really their land.